LieberInstitute/SPEAQeasy/README.md

 + `--force_trim`  Include this flag to perform triming on all inputs.
 By default, only inputs failing fastQC on the adapter content metric are trimmed.
 + `--use_salmon`  Include this flag to quantify transcripts with Salmon rather than the default of Kallisto.
 + `--custom_anno [label]` Include this flag to indicate that the directory specified with `--annotation [dir]` includes user-provided annotation files to use instead of the default files.
 See the "Using custom annotation" section for more details.
++ `--force_strand` Include this flag to continue pipeline execution with a warning, when user-provided strand contrasts with inferred strandness in any sample.
+Default: false (halt pipeline execution with an error message if any sample appears to be a different strandness than stated by the user)

 ### Nextflow Options ###